-- (a) First, relations could be differentially weighted automatically, on similar lines to the selection of important entities, viz., the relations most often filled with values in the knowledge base will be weighted higher than others. - (b) Alternatively, the weights can be fixed manually.
+- (a) First, relations could be differentially weighted automatically, on similar lines to the selection of important entities, viz., the relations most often cited in the ontology are given a greater weighting.
+Weight proportionality will be based on the number of relation citations. - (b) Alternatively, the weights can be fixed manually.
 This has the advantage of being sensitive to user understanding of the domain, and the disadvantage of being a complex and difficult process that could be time-consuming, especially if there are a lot of relations about.
 Of course, as with entity-selection, an initial cut using automatically-created weights could be run past a user, who might suggest adjustments; this might be the cheapest method of getting the best of both worlds.

+Any algorithm that can measure similarity and popularity can be used as part of an application of ONA.
 In the next subsection, we discuss communities of practice, and then we go on to examine the use of a particular spreading activation algorithm to perform an ONA in order to extract information about communities that is latent in a domain ontology.